 Listed below are the most likely reasons behind each street name in the city, though some of the street names have changed through time and some of the original reasoning for certain names have been lost entirely.
 Many of these street names did not appear in Gerry Joyce’s ‘Limerick City Street Names‘.

-Where possible a link to the 1911 census has been added of the street name.
+Where possible a link to the 1911 census has been added to the street name.

 Streets beginning with: